opennetworkinglab/fabric-p4test/tests/ptf/README.md

-# P4Runtime PTF tests for fabric
+# P4Runtime PTF tests for ONOS fabric.p4

 ## Dependencies (on the test machine)